BrentNoorda/FuncyTag/JAVASCRIPT_TUTORIAL.md

 <a name="more"></a>
 ### more reading

-That completes this FuncyTag &amp; FuncyScript Javascript Tutorial.
+That completes this FuncyTag &amp; FuncyStyle Javascript Tutorial.
 For more reading see:

 * [FuncyTag README](README.md)
 * [FuncyTag Python Tutorial](PYTHON_TUTORIAL.md)